kenthua/gke/inf-gw-lab/README.md

 - `setup.sh` - sets up the cluster and inference gateway prereqs

-Choose 1 for 1b:
+For the 1b scripts, it takes a `gpu | tpu` parameter.
+No parameter defaults to `gpu`
 - `deploy-1b.sh` - deploys gemma 3 1b it resources

-or
+- `deploy-1b-ft.sh` - deploys gemma 3 1b fine-tuned model resources.
+You will need to add the gcs fine-tuned model path to the script.

-- `deploy-1b-ft.sh` - deploys gemma 3 1b resources and a lora adapter.
-You will need to add the lora adapter path to the script.
+- `deploy-1b-ft-lora.sh` - deploys gemma 3 1b and lora adapter model resources.
+You will need to add the gcs lora adapter path to the script.

-Continue from here:

 - `deploy-4b.sh` - deploys gemma 3 4b it resources
-- `deploy-ma.sh`- configures model armor for the gemama 3 1b it model, which assesses the prompt and responses for Responsible AI and safety filters.
+- `deploy-ma.sh`- configures model armor for the gemma 3 1b it model, which assesses the prompt and responses for Responsible AI and safety filters.
 - `deploy-ca.sh`- configures cloud armor for the gemma models, which requires a HTTP `user-id` header to access resources as a test.

 ## Test Queries and sample outputs